racardoso/racardoso.github.io/_posts/2017-11-10-welcome-to-my-blog.md

 ```
 It will run the Jekyll server at *localhost:4000* with your dev configurations.
 Now you can just check your changes before submit to Github.

-## Too simple
+## Conclusion

-Well, it is what it is.
-So I will have to customize somethings if I ever have time for that.
-But, for now, I will focus on the content and have my notes transcribed here.
+Jekyll is a nice static web page generator.
+With only few minutes I was able to create my personal page and upload that on Gihub.
+I still have to customize somethings (if I ever have time for that) but I'm happy with the result.
+For now, I will focus on the content and have my notes transcribed here.

 * * *